kevbrain/apicastsix/doc/openshift-guide.md

 ### Deploying 3scale API Gateway

-1. Open the web console for your OpenShift Origin VM in your browser: https://OPENSHIFT-VM-IP:8443/console/
+1. Open the web console for your OpenShift Origin VM in your browser: https://OPENSHIFT-SERVER-IP:8443/console/

- **Warning**: You may receive a warning about an untrusted web-site.
-As this is the Origin VM running on your local machine there are no real risks.
-Select "Accept the Risks" in the browser and proceed to view the Web console.

  You should see the login screen:
  <img src="https://support.3scale.net/images/screenshots/guides-openshift-login-screen.png" alt="OpenShift Login Screen">